pmitros/ConceptXBlock/README.md

    limitation.
 5. Lack of configurability.
 It works on my taxonomy (taught/exercised/required), and not yours.
+6. Horrific styling.
+In desperate need of a cleanup.

 It does have a few nice properties: